-Schramm Park National Recreation Trail is a 1.3 mile out and back trail located near Gretna, NE that features a river and is good for all skill levels.
-The trail is primarily used for hiking and mountain biking and is accessible from April until October.
+Schramm Park National Recreation Trail is a 1.3 mile lightly trafficked loop trail located near Gretna, NE that features a river and is good for all skill levels.
+The trail is primarily used for hiking, trail running, and mountain biking and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.